gdennie/nomicon/src/lifetime-mismatch.md

 ```

 Because of the lifetime restrictions imposed, `&mut map`'s lifetime
-overlaps other mutable borrows, resulting in a compile error:
+necessarily overlaps other mutable borrows, resulting in a compile error:

 ```text
 error[E0499]: cannot borrow `*map` as mutable more than once at a time